robbarry/robbarry-website/content/_index.md

 > stand on the side of the egg.”_ - Haruki Murakami

 Hey there!
 I'm Rob Barry.
-I'm the Director of Data Journalsm at The Wall Street Journal, where I lead an incredibly talented team of reporters who love obsessing over complex data sets and turning them into groundbreaking stories.
+I'm the Director of Data Journalsm at The Wall Street Journal, where I lead an incredibly talented team of reporters who specialize in obsessing over complex data sets and turning them into groundbreaking stories.

 I love investigative reporting, programming and getting to the bottom of mysteries.
 I have expertise reverse-engineering algorithms, deep-diving into